GALAXY: A Generative Pre-trained Model for Task-Oriented Dialog with Semi-Supervised Learning and Explicit Policy Injection: Abstract

 \section{Abstract}

 \begin{quote} Pre-trained models have proved to be powerful in enhancing task-oriented dialog systems.
 However, current pre-training methods mainly focus on enhancing dialog understanding and generation tasks while neglecting the exploitation of dialog policy.
 In this paper, we propose GALAXY, a novel pre-trained dialog model that explicitly learns dialog policy from limited labeled dialogs and large-scale unlabeled dialog corpora via semi-supervised learning.
 Specifically, we introduce a dialog act prediction task for policy optimization during pre-training and employ a \textit{consistency regularization} term to refine the learned representation with the help of unlabeled dialogs.
 We also implement a gating mechanism to weigh suitable unlabeled dialog samples.
 Empirical results show that GALAXY substantially improves the performance of task-oriented dialog systems, and achieves new state-of-the-art results on benchmark datasets: In-Car, MultiWOZ2.0 and MultiWOZ2.1, improving their end-to-end combined scores by 2.5, 5.3 and 5.5 points, respectively.
 We also show that GALAXY has a stronger few-shot ability than existing models under various low-resource settings.
+For reproducibility, we release the code and data at \UrlFont{https://github.com/siat-nlp/GALAXY}. \end{quote}